-Director of SIMS, Professor Fatimah Lateef is highly passionate about simulation, having actively trained healthcare professionals to attain mastery of skills and situations.
+Co-Director of SIMS, Professor Fatimah Lateef is highly passionate about simulation, having actively trained healthcare professionals to attain mastery of skills and situations.

 She is also Senior Consultant, Director of Undergraduate Training and Education as well as Director of Clinical Service and Quality at the Department of Emergency Medicine, Singapore General Hospital.
-In addition to her role as Adjunct Associate Professor at Duke-NUS Medical School and Yong Loo Lin Medical School, National University of Singapore, she teaches part-time at the School of Health Sciences, Nanyang Polytechnic.
+In addition to her role as Adjunct Professor at Duke-NUS Medical School and Yong Loo Lin Medical School, National University of Singapore, she teaches part-time at the School of Health Sciences, Nanyang Polytechnic.
 Her areas of sub-specialisation include Pre-Hospital Care Medicine, as well as Cardiovascular and Neurovascular Emergencies.
 She also leads various leadership groups, grooming youths and doctors to excel, which also ties into her role as a core faculty nurturing residents in Emergency Medicine.

 As a strong advocate of lifelong learning and empowerment, she has presented more than 600 abstracts at international conferences and published over 180 scientific papers in peer-reviewed journals.
 She is an active volunteer in the area of International Humanitarian Medicine and Acute Disaster Response, where she has led teams to countries such as Afghanistan, Iran, Pakistan, Iraq, Myammar, Africa, Indonesia and China for various causes and assistance.
 For her work across various fields, she has won a range of awards, such as Excellent Scientific Publication Award (2001), Best Teacher Award (2002), Good Mentor Award, SingHealth (2005), Dean's Award for Excellence in Teaching, NUS (2008), Singapore Medical Journal Recognition Award for Review with Distinction (2007-2014), Critical Talent Retention Award, SingHealth, and The Academy of Medicine, Gold Reviewer Award (2011), Excellent Educator Award 2015, amongst others.

-Adjunct Associate Professor Mok Yee Hui is a strong advocate that the experiential process and mindful reflection-upon-action debriefs are fundamental to simulation-based learning.
+Dr Mok Yee Hui is a strong advocate that the experiential process and mindful reflection-upon-action debriefs are fundamental to simulation-based learning.
 She believes that these are the keys to the transformational practices that will improve patient care for healthcare professionals, teams and organisations.